-The D delegation, supported by the NL delegation asked for the addition of a text similar to that provided for in the draft Joint Action on the subject discussed under the German Presidency (Article 10a, 5682/99 ASILE 3 MIGR 4):
+The D delegation, supported by the IRL, NL and UK delegations asked for the addition of a text similar to that provided for in the draft Joint Action on the subject discussed under the German Presidency (Article 10a, 5682/99 ASILE 3 MIGR 4):

-[&]quot;The Member State which accepts a beneficiary of a temporary protection regime on its territory or which has granted an authorisation to remain shall be obliged to take back the said beneficiary if he/she remains irregularly on the territory of another Member State."
+"The Member State which accepts a beneficiary of a temporary protection regime on its territory or which has granted an authorisation to remain shall be obliged to take back the said beneficiary if he/she remains irregularly on the territory of another Member State."
+Nevertheless, NL and UK delegations stated that such a text must be modified in order to introduce a time-limit to the take back obligation and to clarify the meaning of the expression "or which has granted an authorisation...".

 Moreover the NL delegation mentioned the case of an individual benefiting from temporary protection in one Member State and applying for asylum in another Member State.